Munna Khan

 He was with Janata Dal earlier and joined Biju Janata Dal after its formation.
 He was also BJD’s minority cell president for a brief period.

 Before becoming full time politician Munna Khan started his career as an Odia film actor and moved to politics at the age of 23.
-He is best known for Mamata Ra Dori (1989), Mu Premi Mu Pagala (2011) and Mu Kana Ete Kharap (2010).
+He is best known for Mamata Ra Dori (1989), Kie Kahara(1997), Mu Premi Mu Pagala (2011) and Mu Kana Ete Kharap (2010).